 2. College courses in human services (such as in the field of addiction) or in corrections would be desirable.

-3. Experience in supervising and interacting with persons addicted to drugs or the offender population would be desirable.
+3. Experience in supervising and interacting with persons who use illicit drugs or criminal justice involved populations, would be desirable.

 4. Must be proficient in computer skills or experience or skills with an Electronic Health Record.